Skip to main content

 • Optionally assign a custom deploymentTag for your deployment

 New deployments do not interrupt running processes, ensuring a smooth transition with zero downtime.
-This allows you to roll out new deployments confidently, even in live production environments.
+Roll out new deployments confidently, even in live production environments.

 note

-Eager caching is an advanced feature and only available for Pro and Enterprise customers.
-Learn more about our tiers.
+Eager caching is an advanced feature only available to Pro and Enterprise customers.
+Learn more about Hathora tiers.

 Once you have your game server deployed on Hathora, it’s easy to spin up processes to host a match or game session.
-You can call the CreateRoom endpoint with a target region and Hathora will return a host:port to connect to.
+Call the CreateRoom endpoint with a target region and Hathora returns a host:port to connect to.

 note